JD557/minart/docs/_docs/overview.md

 A `Resource` abstraction provides a backend-agnostic way to load and store resources.

-Codecs for some image formats (PPM, BMP and QOI) is also included.
+Codecs for some image formats (PPM, BMP, QOI and PDI) are also included.
+The same is true for some audio formats (RTTL, WAV, AIFF and QOA).

 ## Minart runtime and other runtimes